Portuguese Royal Family Summer Events

 To know more about the Portuguese Royal family’s current events visit this link: The Duke and Duchess of Bragança and Family: February 2008-Filed under Portuguese Royals

-Tagged Austria, Biography, Books, Funeral, Germany, Infanta Maria Adelaide de Bragança, Interview, Monaco, Royal Orders, Syria, The Duchess of Bragança, The Duke of Bragança, Wedding, Working Visit.
+Tagged Austria, Biography, Books, Funeral, Germany, Infanta Maria Adelaide de Bragança, Interview, Monaco, Orders, Syria, The Duchess of Bragança, The Duke of Bragança, Wedding, Working Visit.